adauffenberg/LidarCruise/README.md

 Included in this Repo:

-## 2 Matlab files:
+## 2 Matlab files and jpg image:
 These were used during conceptualization of the project.
 Although not used on the final hardware for various reasons, they provided valuable knowledge at the start.
-Scenecreation.m builds one of three environments based off my hand drawings of satellite images.
-Basically creates a 2d model for the next file to interact with.
-ACC_code_tests.m identifies objects based on size, angle, and position.
-Very matrix heavy, probably too much to run on an Arduino.
+Scene_creation.m builds one of three environments based off my hand drawing of green lines on satellite images.
+Basically creates a 2d model for the next matlab file to interact with.
+ACC_code_tests.m runs a "virtual lidar" by firing blue beams, collisions are red points.
+Objects from scene_creation.m are identified based on size, angle, and position of the red points and are marked in white.
+This code is very matrix heavy, probably too much to run on an Arduino.
 Hence, a much simplified code is run on final arduino hardware.

 ## 4 Arduino Ino files:
 These run on the 4 arduinos that make up Lidar Cruise